dmcquay/katas/2024/2024-06-04-star-formation-simulator/README.md

 - Store config in simulation output file.
 Store the state when stopped.
 Support resume.
 - Better Numerical Methods: The Euler method is simple but can be inaccurate.
 Consider using more advanced methods like the Runge-Kutta method for better accuracy. (runga-katta-4)[https://www.npmjs.com/package/runge-kutta-4]
+- Magnetic forces encouraging the formation of an accretion disc, planets, etc. https://chatgpt.com/share/a4601fe7-a05b-412d-be85-4aaf5d5d89f9

 # render ideas